Aerendir/bundle-aws-ses-monitor/UPGRADE-2.0.md

 Also some fields of various entities was renamed or deleted.

-Ti upgrade your database without losing the data collected until now, please follow those steps:
+To upgrade your database without losing the data collected until now, please follow those steps.

-2. Also the database fields change from version 1.3 to version 2.0: so, please, run the following command:
+Also the database fields change from version 1.3 to version 2.0: so, please, run the following command:

 ```console
 bin/console doctrine:schema:update --force